dentropy/PythonicXsAndOs/README.md

 This is a simulation of the game X's and O's on the command line, programed in python Currently this program only allows two people too play X's and O's

+The game works today and you can play it by cloning this code

+To run the game run the code bellow

+\t\t    python Play.py

 Next Steps:

 1. Tests Tests Tests